redox-os/stb_truetype-rs/README.md

 [![Crates.io](https://img.shields.io/crates/v/stb_truetype.svg)](https://crates.io/crates/stb_truetype)
 [![docs.rs](https://docs.rs/stb_truetype/badge.svg)](https://docs.rs/stb_truetype/)

+**This code is no longer maintained.** This crate was maintained for use in rusttype which has switched to use [ttf-parser](https://crates.io/crates/ttf-parser).

 This is a translation of the font loading code in [stb_truetype.h](https://github.com/nothings/stb/blob/master/stb_truetype.h) from C to Rust.
 It is intended as a stopgap dependency for libraries that deal